Fermionic Averaged Circuit Eigenvalue Sampling: Measurement Protocol

 \subsection{Model assumptions}

-Denote a noisy quantum circuit by $\widetilde{\mcu} = \prod_{g = 1}^L \widetilde{\mcu}_g$, where each noisy gate factor is given by $\widetilde{\mcu}_g \coloneqq \mcu_g \mce_{g}$ as in \cref{def:channelnoise} extended to circuits as in \cref{eq:circuitprod}.
+Denote a noisy quantum circuit by $\widetilde{\mcu} = \prod_{g = 1}^L \widetilde{\mcu}_g$, where each noisy gate factor is given by $\widetilde{\mcu}_g \coloneqq \mcu_g \mce_{g}$ as in \cref{def:channelnoise}, extended to a circuit of length $L$ as in \cref{eq:circuitprod}.
 The ideal part $\mcu_g$ of each noisy gate is known from the physical operation we applied, but the accompanying noise channel $\mce_g$ contains free parameters to be learned.
 In principle, this definition allows for the case where we have multiple ways of physically implementing the same idealized circuit, resulting in multiple circuits with the same ideal part but possibly distinct accompanying noise channels.
 As stated above, we will restrict to the setting where the applied noise channel is unique to the corresponding idealized gate (that is, our model $\phi$ is bijective), but it is straightforward to relax this assumption.
 In addition, the noisy part of each gate may also depend on the idealized gate itself.
+In principle, the twirling gates $\mc{U}^{\dagger}$ and $\mc{V} \mc{U} \mc{V}^{\dagger}$ in \cref{eq:lem1line1} are noisy in the FLO-twirling case as well, but we assume that this noise is only weakly correlated with $\mc{V}$, since we can implement them without necessarily implementing $\mc{V}$ due to the FLO group structure.
+Our expectation is that, in practice, this noise will introduce some additional uncertainty on our gate-eigenvalue estimates.
 Under these assumptions, the FACES model given in \cref{def:model} is a special case of the general model described in this section where each individual FLO unitary gate is associated to its FLO-twirled noisy version through its collection of gate eigenvalues.
 In summary, we assume that any noise model we wish to learn is Markovian in at least two senses: first, that it can be described by a completely positive trace-preserving map, but also that the noise specific to a given gate depends only on the idealized gate itself.

 We require that our state preparations and measurements (SPAM) are not too noisy so that we can obtain useful information from experiments.
 Specifically, we define $\widetilde{\rho}_{\mbf{x}}$ to be the density matrix describing a noisy preparation of the computational basis state $\ketbra{\mbf{x}}{\mbf{x}}$.
 Similarly, let $\widetilde{E}_{\mbf{x}}$ correspond to the noisy POVM element associated to measuring the computational basis state $\ketbra{\mbf{x}}{\mbf{x}}$.
 Our first assumption is that SPAM errors are sufficiently weak, as quantified by the following inequality,